lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Matching Operator (MO) is the operator used to match the Field Value and the Target Value.
 The Matching Operator may require some parameters.
 MO is only used during the compression phase.
 The set of MOs defined in this document can be found in {{chap-MO}}.

 * Compression Decompression Action (CDA) describes the compression and decompression processes to be performed after the MO is applied.
-The CDA MAY require some parameters to be processed.
+Some CDAs MAY require parameter values for their operation.
 CDAs are used in both the compression and the decompression functions.
 The set of CDAs defined in this document can be found in {{chap-CDA}}.

 ## Rule ID for SCHC C/D {#IDComp}